dotmra/Ikariam-Discord-Bot/README.md

 This bot retrieves information from http://ika-search.com/ and makes the information accessible via commands, so you can easily lookup information about players without leaving Discord, and making it especially easy on mobile.

+## Adding the bot to your server
+Coming soon

 ## Current Commands:
 - !find (Player Name)
 -- Shows a list of the specified players towns